Advice > Product management

 • Include generic, uninteresting things that everyone likes doing, like “watching Netflix” or “hanging out with friends,” as hobbies

-We recommend saving as a pdf file unless the job description says otherwise, and checking it opens properly (with the correct formatting) on a Mac or PC.
+We recommend saving as a PDF or DOCX file unless the job description says otherwise, and checking it opens properly (with the correct formatting) on a Mac or PC.

 Receiving feedback is also important.
 Share it with a friend or partner and they’ll be very likely to see mistakes that you haven’t noticed.
 Of course, if you can share it with an experienced product manager, that’s even better.